DICOM

 WADO (Web-access to DICOM objects) added to retrieve DICOM images over HTTP connections.

-Dentistry and ophthalmology joined DICOM.
+ophthalmology joined DICOM.

 USB and Flash memory media exchange added.